-Google describes YouTube Go as a new app “built from scratch” to bring YouTube to “the next generation of viewers” — folks saddled, in other words, with unstable internet.
-“We realized that for the next generation of YouTube users to fully discover all that YouTube has to offer, we had to reimagine the YouTube mobile app from the ground up,” YouTube’s Vice President of Product Management Johanna Wright wrote in a blog post. “[Indian viewers’] experience is not great on slower connections and less powerful mobile phones.”
+“We realized that for the next generation of YouTube users to fully discover all that YouTube has to offer, we had to reimagine the YouTube mobile app from the ground up,” Johanna Wright, YouTube’s vice president of product management, wrote in a blog post. “[Indian viewers’] experience is not great on slower connections and less powerful mobile phones.”

-Not all of YouTube Go’s features are new, per se.
+Not all of YouTube Go’s features are new.
 In 2014, Google launched YouTube Offline, a setting within the YouTube app that lets users download videos.
-Smart Offline, which launched earlier this year, automatically schedules downloads on days and times when networks are least congested.
+Smart Offline, which launched last year, automatically schedules downloads on days and times when networks are least congested.